tguizelini/flutter-architecture/README.md

 # A Flutter Architecture ready for big projects

-This project structure brings productivity and greate for new flutter projects projects thinking about scalebility.
+This project structure was made thinking in productivity and easy maintenance.

 #### Libraries